12. Data frames#

 Year.Planted

-; using aggregate) of the trees of genera (each genus separately): Eucalyptus, Platanus, Ficus, Acer, and Quercus.
-Depict the sorted data with barplot.
+) of the trees of genera (each genus separately): Eucalyptus, Platanus, Ficus, Acer, and Quercus.

-(*) Consider the historic data dumps of https://travel.stackexchange.com/ available here.
-Export the CSV files located therein to an SQLite database.
-Then, write some R code that corresponds to the following SQL queries (use dbGetQuery to verify your results):
+(*) Consider the historic data dumps of Stack Exchange available here.
+Export these CSV files to an SQLite database.
+Then, write some R code that corresponds to the following SQL queries.
+Use dbGetQuery to verify your results.

 SELECT